top of page

 to ancient Kamarupa’s hills¹⁰,

-the thought returns again, again,
+their thought returns again, again,

-through quiet hearts and scholar’s quills.
+through quiet hearts and scholars’ quills.

-Inside old books and interviews,
+In old books and interviews,

 beneath the lamp of patient youth,

-questioning long accepted views,
+questioning long-accepted views,

-crying through the dark for truth.
+crying through the darkness for truth.

-Truth is simple as the land,
+Truth is as simple as the land,

 simple as the farmer’s grain:

-India belonged within the hands
+India belonged in the hands

 of those born from her dust and rain.